masudf6/ICTDBS507/README.md

 **Overview**

 This project is developed as part of the Diploma of IT course for the unit Connect Database to Webpage (ICTDBS507).
-It demonstrates how to build a dynamic web application that allows users to register, log in, participate in a forum, send messages, and manage their profiles.
+It serves as a learning resource for students to understand database-driven web applications.

 **Features**